Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 It works by creating an echo and adding it to the original sound.
 The echo has several changes to it:
 1. The amplitude is lower to conceal the echo.
 2. There is an offset to the sound so its phase is different from the original.
+Typically, the offset is very miniscule.
 3. The decay rate is lowered, making the sound persist for less time.

 <img src="Images/EchoHidingExplanation.png" width="45%" height=40%> </img>